Moraceae: Evolution

 While the fossil record of Moraceae goes back to the late Cretaceous, molecular clock estimates suggest that the family had begun to diversify by the mid-Cretaceous, with some major clades emerging during the Tertiary period.

 Distribution

-Moraceae can be found throughout the world with a cosmopolitan distribution.
+Moraceae can be found throughout the warm temperate to tropical world with a near-cosmopolitan distribution, but mostly absent north of around 45°N latitude, and also absent from most of the Sahara and Arabian Deserts.
 The majority of species originate in the Old World tropics, particularly in Asia and the Pacific islands.